jonasbeltoft/aris-demo/README.md

 ### Layout

 I'm using the `dbc.Stack` for a horizontally scrolling site, and `dbc.Card` for contextual elements.

+### Future considerations

+- If time constraints allows it, I'll add several pages by routing.
+- OAuth by using Flask `LoginManager`.

 ## Data set

 https://www.kaggle.com/datasets/abdallahwagih/books-dataset/